 Driver factor report

 Under the new model, you'll be asked to list who drives your car.
-The combined factor represents the collective risk of your listed drivers.
+The resulting combined factor represents the collective risk of up to two listed drivers, as well as applied discounts, territory adjustments, and other considerations.
+This explains why a customer's individual driver factor and the policy's combined factor may not be the same.
 Every insurance policy will start with a base premium, which then increases or decreases depending on the policy's combined factor.

 Up to two individual driver factors will be used to determine the combined factor of a policy.
 In most cases, 75% of the Basic insurance premium will be based on the driver factor of the principal driver and the remaining 25% will be based on the driver factor of the listed driver with the highest risk.